coffeetumbler/HumanShapeEstimator/README.md

 First, you need to download the SMPL body model.
 Please download the male and female models from [here](https://smpl.is.tue.mpg.de/), and the neutral model from [here](https://smplify.is.tue.mpg.de/).
-After you register at both websites, please download the model files and locate them in `data/smpl/` as below.
+After you register at both websites, please create `data/smpl/` folder and download the model files in the folder as follows:

 ```
 data